Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Can I remove my spouse from car insurance before the divorce is final?

 Generally, no. Most jurisdictions impose automatic temporary restraining orders preventing removal of a spouse from insurance during divorce proceedings without court approval.
 Both named insureds must consent to policy changes, and unilateral removal can result in court sanctions.
-In California, this is codified under Family Code Section 2040, and many other states have similar protections in place.
+In states like California, Family Code Section 2040 bars either spouse from canceling or modifying coverage without mutual written consent or a court order — and many jurisdictions also require certification that insurance was not canceled or modified within 90 days prior to filing.
 Once you begin living separately with vehicles at different addresses, you can obtain separate policies while maintaining the original joint policy until divorce finalization — consult a local divorce attorney to confirm your state's specific requirements.

 How long after divorce do I have to change car insurance?